kzunayed/wyzant/README.md

-# wyzant
+# Wyzant

-Code created during my lessons with students
+This repo consists of code created during my lessons with my students.